na-na-hi/renget/archive/8g2bpu.md

 1. Kiyo stretching like a fox
 1. Pirate KFC for no reason in particular :)))))))
 1. Debby pecking/grooming at Linoone's cheek
+1. Cyndaquil using x-day specs to look at Kiyo's ass through his tails
 1. Kaiji as this https://files.catbox.moe/u4wzp8.jpg
 1. Chespin performing an Electric Wind God Fist from Tekken
 1. Native Pokemon unknowingly following their instincts.